hinto-janai/festival/cli/mdbook/src/json-rpc.md

 To view the `festivald` documentation proper:
 - View it at [`https://docs.festival.pm/daemon`](https://docs.festival.pm/daemon), or
-- View it locally with `festivald data --docs`, or
+- View it locally with `festivald --docs`, or
 - Serve/view it yourself at `http://localhost:18425` after starting `festivald`

 All method documentation will include what inputs it needs, what output to expect, and examples.